 Now set the checkmark at "use a proxy server for your LAN" and at the "Bypass proxy server for local addresses".
 With a click on Advanced-button you open the window to open the ports.
 Enter the values like on the picture, IP 127.0.0.1 and port 4444 for HTTP, port 4445 for HTTPS.
 With clicks on OK you save the settings and your browser is set to use the I2P proxy.

-Remember: I2P was not designed for creating proxies to the outer Internet.
+I2P is not designed for creating proxies to the Internet.
 Instead, it is meant to be used as an internal network.